 But they don’t act the same way in recipes!
 Granulated sugar in baked goods makes them airy and crispy.
 Powdered sugar makes things softer and denser.
-So, they’re not necessarily interchangeable in recipes.

 A box of powdered sugar is usually one pound which is approximately 3 ½ cups.

 You should measure it the same way you do flour – with the spoon and level method.

 You can make your own confectioners’ sugar with granulated sugar and cornstarch.
 This is a great hack when you need some for a recipe but don’t have any on hand.

 Usually a box is 1 pound, and will yield about 3 1/2 cups.

 - You will need a high-speed blender to make your own.
 A food processor or regular blender won’t be able to break down the sugar enough.
 A clean coffee grinder should also work.

 - The ratio is one cup of granulated sugar to one tablespoon cornstarch, which equals approximately two cups.
 You can scale that up or down if you need more or less for your recipe.